 There are still times when I can’t quite believe that neglect and abuse has been my life and then it comes to me that this is my reality.
 But then I tell myself that without this life, I wouldn’t be doing what I’m doing and I temporarily reconcile.

-No one just gets over neglect or abuse, but it is up to us to change how we let those others treat us.
-Where experiences become lessons, this is one lesson learned that we will never want to repeat, or be exposed to.
-To begin any healing process, we must put physical or emotional distance between us.
+No one just gets over neglect or abuse, but it is up to us to change how we let abuse in.
+Where experiences become lessons, this is one lesson that we will never want repeated, or for us to be exposed to.
+For any healing process to work, we must put physical and emotional distance between us and the perpetrator.

-Recognising such neglect or abuse is one step forward towards healing.
+Recognising neglect or abuse is one step forward towards healing.
 As with any type of abuse, we may retaliate against what we see as abuse.
-Having to constantly defend ourselves, having also to be on our guard, may go on to create unhealthy habits that reside in our unconscious and which become part of us.
+Having to constantly defend ourselves, having to be on our guard, may go on to create unhealthy patterns that reside in our unconscious and which then become part of us.